dhanushreddy291/workos-drizzle-sveltekit-neon-authorize/README.md

 ![WorkOS AuthKit Connection](/images/workos-authkit-connection.png)

-### 2. Set Up Neon Authorize
+### 2. Set Up Neon RLS Authorize

-1. Open your Neon Console and click "Authorize".
+1. Open your Neon Console and click "RLS Authorize" in your project's settings.
 2. Add a new authentication provider.
 3. Set the JWKS URL to: `{YOUR_WORKOS_URL}/.well-known/jwks.json`